juancastillo0/book-notes/the_new_science_of_strong_materials.md

 Until recently the strength of joints between components was so inefficient that the strength of materials was scarcely used.
 Knots and slices in rope are 40-80% efficient.
 Nailed, bolted, screwed pegged or dovetailed joints in wood are far less efficient.

-"Mechanical connections of all kinds have been driven out by modern glues which have made the efficient use of wood possible but have introduced problems of their own."
+> Mechanical connections of all kinds have been driven out by modern glues which have made the efficient use of wood possible but have introduced problems of their own.

 ## Glue